 The four Class of 2023 inductees, along with Class of 2022 inductees Shane Bergman and Shirley Shaw, will be formally inducted into the Norfolk County Sports Hall of Recognition at the Induction Dinner Saturday, July 13 at the Hungarian Hall in Delhi.
 Tickets will go for sale to the general public in May.
 Details will be announced on the web site.

-The Norfolk County Sports Hall of Recognition is located in the Simcoe Recreation Centre, pool viewing area level.
+The Norfolk County Sports Hall of Recognition is physically located in the Simcoe Recreation Centre, pool viewing area level.
 Displays of sports team photos and inductee plaques can be viewed during regular operating hours.
-Additional information about events, past inductees and how to nominate individuals can be found on elsewhere on our website, www.norfolksports.ca.
+Additional information about events, past inductees and how to nominate individuals can be found on the Sports Hall’s web site, www.norfolksports.ca.